run-llama/create-llama/templates/types/multiagent/fastapi/README-template.md

 --data '{ "messages": [{ "role": "user", "content": "Write a blog post about physical standards for letters" }] }'
 ```

-You can start editing the API endpoint by modifying `app/api/routers/chat.py`.
-The endpoint auto-updates as you save the file.
+You can start editing the API by modifying `app/api/routers/chat.py` or `app/examples/workflow.py`.
+The API auto-updates as you save the files.

 Open [http://localhost:8000/docs](http://localhost:8000/docs) with your browser to see the Swagger UI of the API.